Art Presentations by Wendy Evans

 (1 talk or 3 part series)

 Some of the earliest art we have – from 30,000 years ago – seems to show women barefoot, pregnant, and in the cave.
-Over the centuries since then, men making art have tended to portray women either as goddesses or whores.
-This lecture or lecture series looks at how the male gaze has rendered the female and explores the changes when women have the chance to become artists speaking about themselves.
+Over the centuries since then, men making art have tended to portray women either as goddesses or temptresses.
+This lecture or lecture series looks at how the male gaze has rendered the female and explores the changes when women have the chance to become artists themselves.

 Session 1: How the male gaze has rendered the